cosmonium/cosmonium/README.md

 ### Requirements

-Cosmonium runs on Windows, Linux or MacOS machine with a graphic card supporting OpenGL 3.0 or better (OpenGL 4.5 is recommended) and at least 512MB of disk (up to 4GB if the HD and UHD textures are installed).
+Cosmonium runs on Windows, Linux or MacOS machine with a graphic card supporting OpenGL 2.1 or better (OpenGL 4.5 is recommended), 2GB of memory and at least 512MB of disk (up to 4GB if the HD and UHD textures are installed).

 ### Installation